lzdanski/airflow/docs/README.rst

 Running the Docs Locally
 ------------------------

-Once you have built the documentation run the following command from the root directory, You need to have Python installed to run the command:
+After you build the documentation, run the following command from the root directory.

+You need to have Python installed to run the command:

 .. code-block:: bash